Assessment

 Assessment at Judson

-Each academic and co-curricular department at Judson has a mission, purpose, or function that it serves on behalf of, or in partial fulfillment of the University’s Mission and Goals.
+Each academic and co-curricular department at Judson has a mission, purpose, or function that it serves on behalf of, or in partial fulfillment of the University's Mission and Goals.
 Assessment allows for a determination of how well that mission, purpose, or function is being fulfilled and, more specifically, to the identification of what is being done well and where improvement is needed.
-These determinations inform departmental decisions about what to continue doing, what to improve and/or what to discontinue doing.
+These determinations help departments identify where improvement is needed and inform decisions about what to (dis)continue doing.

-The University Assessment Committee (UAC), which is composed of faculty and staff, is responsible for developing policies regarding assessment, coordinating assessment activities, counseling departments in assessment, ensuring that all areas of the University are conducting assessment, evaluating and providing feedback to departments on their self-studies, following up with departments on actions taken as a result of the assessment processes, and annually summarizing Judson’s assessment activity.
+The UAC, which is composed of faculty and staff, is responsible for developing policies regarding assessment, coordinating assessment activities, counseling departments in assessment, ensuring that all areas of the University are conducting assessment, evaluating and providing feedback to departments on their assessment proposals and results/action plans, and annually summarizing Judson's assessment activity.

 Course Evaluations